swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

     cd shell

 Now use the `ls` command to see what is inside this directory.
-You will see that there is an entry which is green (not in Windows).
-This means that this is an executable.
+Do you see files of different colors?

 If you enter the `cd` command by itself, you will return to the home directory.
 Try this, and then navigate back to the `shell`